alan-turing-institute/data-safe-haven/docs/roles/project_manager/project_lifecycle.md

 ```

 Next you should identify the {ref}`role_investigator` - the lead researcher with overall responsibility for the project.
-Finally, you should identify a {ref}`role_referee`, who able to provide an independent evaluation of the work package if needed.
+Finally, you should identify a {ref}`role_referee`, who will be able to provide an independent evaluation of the work package if needed.

 ## Review data governance arrangements